 >> August 03, 2011

-Wind reading is usually expressed in meters per second (m/s).
-A positive reading (tailwind) means the wind is helping the athletes or blowing from behind, while a negative reading (headwind) refer to the a wind blowing against an athlete as he or she move forward.
-In the relevant events all the "negative wind" such as -0.5, -1.8, -3.0 are considered "legal", while "positive wind" would be considered legal as as long as it's not exceeding +2.0, means +2.1 is already illegal and related results could not be valued and ratified for record purpose in any statistics.
+Wind reading is expressed in metres per second (m/s).
+A positive reading (tailwind) means the wind direction is from behind (which helps increase velocity), while a negative reading (headwind) refer to the a wind that blows against an athlete as he/she move forward.
+In the affected events, all the "negative wind" such as -0.5, -1.8, -3.0 are considered "legal", while "positive wind" would only be considered legal when the reading is not exceeding +2.0, means that +2.01 would be illegal and performance may not be ratified (as new record).

-Scientific research indicates that advantage (and disadvantage, too) of every 0.2m/s of wind is 0.01 second.
-It means a 0.5m/s of tailwind would help you to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost your time by 0.025 (same amount with tailwinds).
+It has been shown that the advantage (and disadvantage) of every 0.2m/s of wind is about 0.01 second.
+It means a 0.5m/s of tailwind would help athletes to run faster by approximately 0.025s, whereas a headwind -0.5m/s would cost the athletes' time by 0.025 (same amount with tailwinds).